 Far-sighted executives on the other hand know that to win, they need to make smart plays beyond the product: how it's positioned, the stories they tell, what kind of marketing they do, how they do messaging, and how they build a brand.

-It is a great time to be a marketer, especially if you are given the resources you need to be successful.
+It is a great time to be a marketer.
 Good luck to us all.